DiscipleTools/disciple-tools-storage/README.md

 > Some important things to note when working with Backblaze services:
 >
-> - Currently, due to API version restrictions, Backblaze connections are unable to be validated and will typically fail, with Network Error exceptions, when attempting to test connection.
-However, you should be able to upload and retrieve files freely within the D.T Frontend UI.
 > - Ensure sufficient CORS permissions have been applied to target Backblaze bucket, as shown below:

 ![5](documentation/readme/imgs/5.png)